mwbowers/mwbowers.github.io/manuals/get-asna-qsys/get-asna-qsys-overview.md

 ### Set the Credentials for the Package Source.
 There are two mechanisms you can use to set the credentials for your package source:
-  1. Enter the credentials in the *NuGet.Config* file.
+  1. Enter the credentials in a *NuGet.Config* file.
   2. Let Windows manage the credentials

 #### Set Credentials in NuGet.Config